 - Compliance: Patients must follow showering restrictions (no soaking, scrubbing, or swimming)

-Post-operative protocols: The adhesive acts as its own waterproof dressing, eliminating bandage needs.
+Post-operative protocols: The adhesive serves as its own waterproof dressing, eliminating the need for bandages.
 Patients may shower immediately but must avoid submersion until the film sloughs off in 5-10 days.

 Improper Wound Preparation

-- Remove all debris and devitalized tissue through thorough debridement
+- Thorough debridement of debris and devitalized tissue

 - Animal bites or puncture wounds